 The latter is particularly important as it allows us to strategically invest in customers with the capacity to expand their use of our services significantly.

-Our segmentation strategy is not solely about categorizing customers by size or revenue but also by the potential value we can unlock together.
+Our segmentation strategy isn't solely about categorizing customers by size or revenue but also by the potential value we can unlock together.
 It’s a holistic view that considers where a customer is in their journey and how we can best support them, ensuring a tailored customer experience that meets them exactly where they are.

 Tailoring customer engagement beyond revenue

-The fundamental aspect of our customer segmentation approach emphasizes understanding and addressing the distinct needs of each client, beyond merely evaluating their revenue contribution.
 This nuanced approach acknowledges that while ARR is a significant factor, it's not the sole determinant of the level or type of engagement a customer might require or desire.

 Interestingly, there's a growing conversation in the industry around the relevance and value of Quarterly Business Reviews (QBRs) for customers.
 The emerging consensus suggests that not all customers find these meetings beneficial, challenging the one-size-fits-all model of customer engagement.